hbrnld/hbrnld/README.md

 I'm currently pursuing full-time double-degree studies towards an **M.Sc. in Financial Mathematics** at KTH and a **B.Sc. in Business and Economics** at SSE, on track to graduate in June 2025.
 Moreover, I'm also working part-time as a **Junior Quantitative Analyst** at Söderberg & Partners.

 Looking for all opportunities to meet new people, continue developing my skills and making an impact.

+If my skill set interests you, it is always possible to reach me <a href="mailto:hugo.brunlid@gmail.com">here</a>!

 ### Main areas of interest
 While my interests are multifaceted, the main ones can be summarized as: